Vermont Craft Beers & Brewery Tours

 Vermont Craft Beer Reviews & News

 Vermont Craft Beer Brewers are world-famous.
-Begin your Vermont beer sampling with a couple favorites from Amy.
+Begin your Vermont beer sampling with a couple of favorites from Amy.
 Amy says There are two and they are incredible.
 The first has been around a while it wasn’t available in stores until a few years ago.
 Switchback.
 Ohhh it’s so good!
 A little on the hoppy side but not too much.
 They also have seasonal flavors like Citrus pilsner.
 Yum.
 The other one is Fiddlehead IPA.
 You can get it on tap in most of the local restaurants or and at Fiddlehead itself on Shelburne Rd in Shelburne.
 (A few miles passed the Switchback Brewery).
-Fiddlehead also has pizza, thin crust and amazing.
+Fiddlehead also has pizza, thin-crust and amazing.
 I remember when they first opened, I didn’t understand why every Tuesday there were people lined up around the building, two and three times!
 I do now.
 They were there to fill their growlers, Switchback and Fiddlehead.
 Can’t go wrong!

-Sharon wrote The Alchemist brewery in Waterbury, and their bistro/pub in Stowe.
+Sharon wrote The Alchemist brewery in Waterbury and their bistro/pub in Stowe.
 Their Heady Topper IPA has a cult following that’s unequaled.
 It’s hard to come by if you’re not within a 25-mile radius of Waterbury or Stowe, but it can be found at a number of outlets that publish the delivery time, and the purchasing limits.
 It was briefly available near me last year at a Price Chopper in DeWitt NY.
 They had limited quantities, and you could only purchase ONE can then drink it at their bistro/cafe, and you had to return the empty can before leaving.
-Apparently, there is a strong market on E-Bay for the empty cans.
+Apparently, there is a strong market on eBay for empty cans.
 Crazy,

 Matt thinks Switchback Pale Ale is fine with him.
 “There’s a variety of flavors but the Pale Ale is my favorite.
 Brewed in Burlington VT.
 A definite VT favorite is Heady Topper but stocks go quickly and usually a store will only let you get a 6pk, very hoppy in flavor and tangy, good stuff best enjoyed from the can it comes in.”
 Agreed.